gchatelet/gcc_cpp_mangling_documentation/README.md

 - `3foo` function name, length encoded.
 - `v` no parameter is encoded as a `void` parameter.

+Note: the return type is not encoded here (although there are cases where it is encoded: function pointers and funtion template instances)

 ## Substitutions

 To save space a compression scheme is used where symbols that appears multiple times are then substituted by an item from the sequence : `S_`, `S0_`, `S1_`, `S2_`, etc ...